dmcmeekan9/dmcmeekan9/README.md

 <p align="center">
   I am a twenty-three year old Software Engineer.
-  I recently achieved my <b>Master's degree in Computer Science</b>, which was completed in one year after achieving my Bachelor's degree also in Computer Science.
+  I recently achieved my <b>Master's degree in Computer Science</b>, which was completed in one year after achieving my Bachelor's degree in Computer Science.
 All of my post-secondary schooling was completed at Western Illinois University.
   I enjoy learning new concepts and conquering obstacles each and every day, and we all must take it upon our selves to achieve something better!
 </p>